 Common Errors

-If you run the following command
+To check, run the following command:

 7 - Open FTP Port in Linux

-To open a port in Linux, simply run the following command
+To open a port in Linux, simply run the following command:

-$ sudo firewall-cmd --permanent --add-port=21/tcp$ sudo firewall-cmd --permanent --add-service=ftp
+$ sudo firewall-cmd --permanent --add-port=21/tcp

-$ sudo firewall-cmd --permanent --add-port=22/tcp$ sudo firewall-cmd --permanent --add-service=ftp
+$ sudo firewall-cmd --permanent --add-service=ftp

 Conclusion